By Larry Velez, co-founder and CTO

 We are still in the early days of the Internet of Things, and there are valid concerns about bringing the cloud to so many devices without an accepted data security standard.
 Although this increased connectivity can have positives, it also means a convenience-risk balancing act.

 For instance, in October, Dyn, a company providing critical Internet services was breached and many Internet of Things devices were hijacked bringing down large swaths of the Internet itself, including Netflix and Twitter.

 In a recent NPR report, security technologist Bruce Schneier talks about how vulnerable the Internet of Things is because there is currently no government regulation around these devices, and he fears it will take a disaster for that to change.
 “Right now, unfortunately, these devices are being sold by the millions, they're not secure, and bad things are going to happen," he says.

 Those risks have not seemed to affect sales of the hottest gifts this season, Google Home and Amazon’s Alexa, both cloud-connected devices.
-While consumers are always quicker to lean toward convenience, when companies do the benefits-risk assessment, it seems like convenience is beginning to win out over fear of data security for them, as well (and the connected companies, like Dropbox and Google, are doing a really good job of assuaging people's fear about the risk).
+While consumers are always quicker to lean toward convenience, when companies run the numbers on the convenience-risk balancing act, it seems like convenience is beginning to win out over fear of data security for them.
+(Connected companies, like Dropbox and Google, are doing a really good job of assuaging people's fear about the risk).

 In spite of the “Wild-Wild West” stage of this emerging technology, Schneier is optimistic about the Internet of things: "The Internet of things has enormous promise.
 The Internet thermostat I bought gives me great control over my heat and air conditioning when I am away from home, and I save a lot of energy.
 It's good for the world.
 It's good for the environment… We make our trade-offs, and we take our chances.
 These things are important, but by and large we're talking about the edges of what are really interesting and exciting technological devices."